gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 skeptical view of what politics could achieve.
 Oakeshott was exploring different ways of cutting the world of human action in two, not performing the same cut, again and again, and just calling the different slices by new names.

+An example of the latter misapprehnsion -- believing that, because Oakeshott is offering a new perspective on some issue, he has abandoned some earlier position, can be found in Stephen Gerencser's book *The Skeptic’s Oakeshott*.
+Here

+Oakeshott never uses the term "absolute idealism" in experience and its modes, And only reluctantly talks about the absolute at all, so Gerencser's use of the term to describe Oakeshott's early philosophy is already questionable.

 ## Going Fishing